The Blobheads

 The series was Animated VFX Live Action by Absolute Studios in Glasgow, Scotland by Andy Russell.

 Premise

 With one flush of the toilet, Billy Barnes's life changed forever.

-14 year old Billy Barnes thought his life was complicated when his baby brother Silas arrived, but now the morphing, mess-making Zerek, Kerek and Derek have come from the Planet Blob to declare that Silas is the Most High Emperor of the Universe!
+Billy Barnes, 14 years old, thought his life was complicated when his baby brother Silas arrived, but now the morphing, mess-making Zerek, Kerek and Derek have come from the Planet Blob to declare that Silas is the Most High Emperor of the Universe.

 Arriving on earth through their Travel Portal (otherwise known as Billy's toilet) the Blobheads announce that they must take Silas back to Planet Blob.
 But the Portal closed so now their stuck on Earth, and Billy is stuck with them.

 Determined to fulfill their mission, Derek and Zerek have moved into Billy's bedroom to take care of Silas and protect him from their arch-nemesis, Evil Sandra.